Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Evaluation

-To further validate that Hyper-GCN increases the efficiency of information interaction, we perform t-SNE projections on the output features of each layer, as shown in Figure~\ref{t-SNE}.
-Notice that the semantic information represented by the last layer features of Hyper-GCN is very convergent.
-This represents that the semantic information of each joint is adequately conveyed in Hyper-GC.
-The joints with similar semantic can prevent sacrificing the information after global average pooling.
+\textbf{Effectiveness of Hyper-GCN:} To further validate that Hyper-GCN increases the efficiency of information interaction, we perform t-SNE projections on the output features in last layer between Baseline and Hyper-GCN, as shown in Figure~\ref{t-SNE} for comparison.
+Notice that the semantic information represented by the last Hyper-GCN layer is very convergent.
+This represents that the semantic information of each joint is adequately conveyed in M-HGC.
+The joints with similar semantics can prevent sacrificing the information after global average pooling.